Updated: Feb 22

 Dad makes sure to get me fed and hydrated.
 He gives me some gifts to take back for the kids, and we head out to the drive to say our goodbyes.

-I give him a big hug and we hold on tight.
+I give him a big hug and we hold on a little longer than usual.
 Dad’s having trouble getting the words out again.

 I can hear him crying as he says, “Thanks for everything.”